flightaware/tohil/README.md

 note 3.9d instead of just 3.9

+### Acknowledgements

+Tohil is based on, and is completely inspired by and exists because of, libtclpy, by Aidan Hobson Sayers available at https://github.com/aidanhs/libtclpy/.

-### image attribution
+### Image Attribution

-Do you like the tohil logo?
+Do you like the Tohil logo?
 It's from a creative commons-licensed image of the Mayan deity Quetzalcoatl (also known in some cultures as Tohil), from the Codex Telleriano-Remensis, from the 16th century.

 A scan of the image can be found here https://commons.wikimedia.org/wiki/File:Quetzalcoatl_telleriano.jpg.
 A wikimedia user, https://commons.wikimedia.org/wiki/User:Di_(they-them), made an SVG file of it, available here https://commons.wikimedia.org/wiki/File:Quetzalcoatl_feathered_serpent.svg